eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 ### Stand-By Block Producers

-EOSIO networks keep a list of registered block producer accounts that run nodes that can successfully produce blocks just by being added to the schedule of active producers by the permisioning committee.
+EOSIO networks keep a list of registered block producer accounts that run nodes that can successfully produce blocks just by being added to the schedule of active producers.

 ## Delegated Proof of Stake (DPoS)